martinaJovanovic/Elderistic/README.md

 # About

-Elderistic is an iOS application for volunteering.
+Elderistic is an iOS application in Swift 5 for volunteering.
 Elders can ask volunteers to do some basic tasks like grocery or medicine shopping, cleaning, making lunch etc.
 There are three types of users: elders, volunteers and organizations.
 The organizations assign tasks to volunteers and they make sure that both elders and volunteers are being decent.